Need to Consolidate Your Student Loans?

 Benefits of State Student Loan Consolidation

+In addition to consolidation, private lenders offer incentives for on-time payment.
 The College Foundation of North Carolina offers a .25% interest rate reduction for borrowers that automate their loan payments through a debit system.
 After 24 consecutive on-time payments, the interest rate drops by .5%.
 After 36 payments, it drops another .5%, and after 48 it drops another 1%.
-With this model, after 48 on-time payments using the automatic debit option, your interest rate will have dropped by a full 2.25%.
+Using this model, after 48 on-time automated payments, student-borrowers interest rates will have dropped by a full 2.25% each.

 Types of Student Loans to Consolidate